kubernetes-sigs/kustomize/docs/plugins.md

 `Configurable`, `Generator`, `Transformer` as shown is _required_.

-The plugin author should of course change the contents of the `plugin` struct, and the three method bodies, and add imports as desired.
+The plugin author will change the contents of the `plugin` struct, and the three method bodies, and add imports as desired.